-Prepared by Charles G. Painter, Hugh McKay, Howard Roylance, J. P. Jones and Richard Johnson, Department of Plant and Soil Sciences, University of Idaho College of Agriculture.
+Prepared by Charles G. Painter in cooperation with Hugh McKay, J.P.
+Jones and Harry R. Guenthner, Department of Plant and Soil Sciences, University of Idaho College of Agriculture.

 Issued in furtherance of cooperative extension work in agriculture and home economics, Acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, James L. Graves, Director of Cooperative Extension Service, University of Idaho, Moscow, Idaho 83843.
 We offer our programs and facilities to all people without regard to race, creed, color, sex, or national origin.